manquius/Herd/README.md

-# aviron
+# Herd
-Project Aviron leverages the same mechanics as a virus in the wild to spread vaccination.
+Project **Herd** leverages the same mechanics as a virus in the wild to spread vaccination.
 In particular, the project helps transmit information and social pressure to help overcome vaccine hesitancy